LOAF

 What should I wear?

 One of the joys of trail running is that all you really need is a pair of trainers and some water.
-Best to bring a waterproof and an extra layer just in case.
+Best to bring a waterproof just in case, and an extra layer in case you get cold afterwards.
 Please dress appropriately for the weather.
+Footwear with adequate grip for slippery off-road conditions required (trail shoes are strongly recommended for this event).

 How should I prepare?